HCL-TECH-SOFTWARE/appscan-source-gradle-plugin/README.md

 # Prerequisites:

 - A local installation of IBM Security AppScan Source.

+- From AppScan Source 10.0.7 release default product installa path has been changed from IBM to HCL hense the data directory mapping also updated in 1.1.13 version accordingly, first it looks for the install path which contains HCL if the path doesn't exists then it maps to old path which is IBM.

 -  Enable AppScan Source to scan .class files.
 To do so: